Dale Kooyenga

 Dale Kooyenga (born February 12, 1979) is an American C.P.A. and Republican politician from Waukesha County, Wisconsin.
-He was a member of the Wisconsin State Senate from 2019 through 2022, representing the 5th Senate district.
-He previously served eight years in the State Assembly (2011–2018), representing the 14th Assembly district.
+He is the president of the Metropolitan Milwaukee Association of Commerce, the main business advocacy organization for Milwaukee, Waukesha, Ozaukee, and Washington counties.
+He previously served four years as a member of the Wisconsin Senate (2019–2023) and eight years in the Wisconsin State Assembly (2011–2019), representing eastern Waukesha County.

 Early life and education

 Born in Oak Lawn, Illinois, Kooyenga grew up as the oldest of four siblings in the southwest Chicago suburb of Evergreen Park, Illinois.
 He attended Chicago Christian High School and went on to attend Moraine Valley Community College.
 Kooyenga played basketball at Moraine Valley and was subsequently recruited by Lakeland College in Sheboygan, Wisconsin, where he played NCAA Division III basketball and graduated with honors.
 Kooyenga earned a bachelor's degree in 2000 and MBA from Marquette University in 2007.

 Kooyenga has also completed the Young American Leaders Program in Civic Engagement through the Harvard Business School as well as the U.S. Army John F. Kennedy Special Warfare Center and School's Civil Affairs course.

 He is an Iraq War veteran.
-He continues to serve in the Army Reserve as a major in Civil Affairs Corps.
+He continues to serve in the Army Reserve as a Lieutenant Colonel in Civil Affairs Corps.

 He is married and a father of four children.

 Career

 Kooyenga moved to Milwaukee in 2001, passed the Certified Public Accounting exam, and began working for accounting firm KPMG.
-He worked at KPMG as a senior manager until 2011, performing work for some of Wisconsin's largest healthcare, manufacturing, financial services, government and not-for-profit entities.

-Kooyenga then served as chief financial officer for Milwaukee-based IT Services and IT Consulting firm Mpirik starting in January 2015, a role he served in until May 2017.
+He worked at KPMG as a senior manager until 2011.
+Kooyenga then served as chief financial officer for Milwaukee-based information technology services and consulting firm Mpirik starting in January 2015, a role he served in until May 2017.

 In May 2017, Kooyenga became chief financial officer for Stonehouse Water Technologies, LLC, a Milwaukee firm that engineers and manufactures water purification systems for residential homes, commercial buildings and farms.

-From June 2019 until the present day, Kooyenga has served as a board member and consultant for Alligator Holdings, an early stage investor group that focuses on bringing innovative products to market through strategic investments and advanced engineering and manufacturing processes.
+From June 2019 until the present day, Kooyenga has served as a board member and consultant for Alligator Holdings, an early stage investor group that tries to bring products to market through strategic investments.